Skip to main content

 About

-CiniCross is a single player casual strategy game.
+CiniCross is a single player tactical management game with fantasy and dark fantasy themes.
 It was developed by Hydrobates and was released on February 11, 2026.
 It received positive reviews from players.

 CiniCross is a dark fantasy roguelite built around nonogram puzzles (also known as Griddlers).
 Descend into a cursed dungeon where every puzzle solved brings you closer to powerful enemies, and greater rewards.
 Increasing difficultyThe deeper you go into the dungeon, the more complex the puzzles become.
 Solve procedurally generated nonograms of various grid sizes from 5x5 to 20x20.
 Risk grows…